Softonix/frontend-guidelines/README.md

 ### Naming convention

-- Name folders with lowercase and Vue components capitalized like: Dashboard.vue
+- Name folders with kebab case e.g. human-resources and Vue components with PascalCase like: HumanResources.vue
 - In Vue's `<template>` write components capitalized, e.g: `<Header />` instead of: `<header>`
 - If you want to create a Button component, name it either `ButtonModule.vue` or `ButtonComponent` or `AppButton` to prevent conflicts with native HTML button tag.
 - Name root-level components exactly the same as route name: Login.vue === /auth/login route